If you work more than 44 hours in a week in Ontario, you’re likely entitled to overtime pay — often called time and a half.

 👉 Is overtime pay mandatory in Ontario?

-👉 Can I refuse to work overtime?
+👉 Can I refuse overtime?

 👉 How is overtime calculated in Ontario?